 You can set various policies to deconfigure processors and memory in certain situations.
 You can enable policies that deconfigure the processor when failures occur, such as a predictive failure (for example, correctable errors generated by a processor exceeding the threshold) or a functional failure.
-You can also enable the firmware to power off a processing unit (node) for concurrent maintenance when any of the resources in that node are deconfigured.
+You can also enable the firmware to power off a processing unit (also called a node) for concurrent maintenance when any of the resources in that node are deconfigured.
+The field core override value can also be set.

-To set the deconfiguration policies, you must have one of the following authority levels.
+To set the deconfiguration policies or the field core override value, you must have one of the following authority levels.
 Any user can view the deconfiguration policies.

-To set deconfiguration policies, complete the following steps:
+To set deconfiguration policies or the field core override value, complete the following steps:

 - 1. On the ASMI Welcome pane, specify your user ID and password, and click Log In. - 2.
-In the navigation area, expand System Configuration and Hardware Deconfiguration. - 3.
+In the navigation area, expand System Configuration > Hardware Deconfiguration. - 3.
 Select Deconfiguration Policies. - 4.
 In the right pane, select Enabled or Disabled for each policy. - 5.
 Click Save settings.